werowe/elasticsearch/README.md

-This Python script processes Apache web server log files using Spark (RDD API) and stores structured, uniquely identified records in Elasticsearch.
+[This Python program](https://github.com/werowe/elasticsearch/blob/master/apacheElasticSearch.py) processes Apache web server log files using Spark (RDD API) and stores structured, uniquely identified records in Elasticsearch.
 Here’s a detailed breakdown of what it does:

 ---